NovakMastilovic/ETL_DW_SSIS_University_Student_Administration_DB/README.md

 # About the project

-This project was developed as part of the Data Warehousing course in the Business Analytics master’s program at the Faculty of Organizational Sciences, University of Belgrade.
-The project focuses on constructing a star schema data warehouse and implementing an ETL (Extract, Transform, Load) pipeline to address key research questions using data from an OLTP (Online Transaction Processing) database.
-The ETL process was implemented using SQL Server Management Studio (SSMS) and SQL Server Integration Services (SSIS).
+This project was developed as part of the *Data Warehousing* course in the *Business Analytics* master’s program at the Faculty of Organizational Sciences, University of Belgrade.
+The project focuses on constructing a **star schema** data warehouse and implementing an **ETL** (Extract, Transform, Load) pipeline to address key research questions using data from an **OLTP** (Online Transaction Processing) database — **University Student Administration**.

-## Project Overview

-The primary goal of this project was to design and implement a data warehouse that captures detailed information about student performance, enabling efficient reporting and insights for academic administration.
-This project covers the full data warehousing process, from data extraction in an OLTP database to the ETL pipeline, schema design, and visualization, with a strong focus on technical implementations.
+The data used in this project is not real but consists of mixed and anonymized records, serving as a simulation for educational purposes.
+The ETL process was implemented using **SQL Server Management Studio** (SSMS) and SQL **Server Integration Services** (SSIS).

+## Scope of the project - Research questions

+This project tracks two main business processes: monitoring student success and analyzing course exam performance.
+Each of these processes includes two key research questions, as outlined here:
+- Do demographic characteristics of students affect their academic success?
+- Are high school performance and entrance exam results good predictors of student success in university?
+- Are there specific exams that students tend to postpone until the October exam period?
+- Does a student’s study program affect their grades in specific subjects?

+The first two research questions focus on tracking student success in exams, while the last two questions focus on analyzing subjects and comparing difficulty levels across study modules.

 ## Key Components